 User stories for API integration

 How to write a better user story for integration.
 This is one of several short articles on writing better user stories with ScopeMaster®.

 A large amount of software nowadays involves integrating different component-applications to create a new system.
 Consequently the software requirements will often refer to one system linking to another.
 This kind of integration is usually about sharing data between the software applications.
 Sometimes it is a true two-way exchange, but mostly it involves sending data from one application to another, or looking up data from an external system.
 This software integration is typically through APIs, such as RESTful APIs and often using microservices.

 So let us turn our attention to how to write a better user story for this kind of integration.
 This is one area where I do quite like the examples of Mike Cohn.
 Here is a simple example: a user on an ecommerce application reaches the address input section.
 They can enter their postcode, and a lookup to an external service is performed.
 So how do we best write this kind of user story?

-Firstly we need to recognise that a connected system is another functional user.
+Firstly we need to recognise that a connected system is generally another functional user.
 We also need to keep our language simple and clear.
-There are probably tens of thousands of ways that this could be written.
+There are hundreds if not thousands of ways that this could be written.
 Here is just one suggested phrasing:

 Posctode_lookup_api to retrieve the full address from a postcode

 In this case we have generated two functional steps in the user story.
 One for creating the address and another that performs the external lookup.
 ScopeMaster is able to identify these two functional steps, determine the functional intent and therefore create a good estimate of the functional size.